 All writers are inspired–at one point or another–to write.
-But I’m not at all sure how many of them recall the exact moment when they definitively decided to become a writer.
-Maybe every writer does.
+But I’m not at all sure many of them can recall the exact moment when they definitively decided to become a writer.
+(On the other hand, maybe every writer does.)

 I was in college, sitting in a tan corduroy armchair reading a paperback copy of Aldous Huxley’s Brave New World.
 There was an oversized “Devil’s Haircut” poster on the wall behind me and forest green, low pile carpet under my feet.
 It was past time for a good vacuuming.

-I proceeded to go from Brave New World to Brave New World Revisited.
-This led to Island, The Doors of Perception, and Heaven and Hell.
-But it was the caste system (Alphas, Betas, Deltas, etc.) described in Huxley’s seminal work that gave me my eureka moment.
+From Brave New World, I went on to Brave New World Revisited.
+This reading led to Island, The Doors of Perception, and Heaven and Hell.
+However, it was the caste system (Alphas, Betas, Deltas, etc.) described in Huxley’s seminal work that gave me my eureka moment.

 photo: Joshua Coleman